Chrysler Hemi engine: Design

-The hemi-head design places the spark plug at or near the center of the chamber to promote a strong flame front.
+The hemi-head design places the spark plug at or near the chamber's center to promote a strong flame front.
 However, if the hemi-head hemisphere is of equal diameter to the piston, there is minimal squish for proper turbulence to mix fuel and air thoroughly.
-Thus, hemi-heads, because of their lack of squish, are more sensitive to fuel octane rating; a given compression ratio will require a higher octane rating to avoid pre-detonation in a hemi engine than in some conventional engine designs such as the wedge and bathtub.
+Thus, hemi-heads, because of their lack of squish, are more sensitive to fuel octane rating; a given compression ratio will require a higher octane rating to avoid detonation in a hemi engine than in some conventional engine designs, such as the wedge and bathtub.

 The hemi head always has intake and exhaust valve stems that point in different directions, requiring a large, wide cylinder head and complex rocker arm geometry in both cam-in-block and single overhead cam engines (dual overhead cam engines may not have rocker arms).
 This adds to the overall width of the engine, limiting the vehicles in which it can be installed.

 Significant challenges in the commercialization of engine designs using hemispherical chambers revolved around the valve actuation, specifically how to make it effective, efficient, and reliable at an acceptable cost.
 This complexity was referenced early in Chrysler's development of their 1950s hemi engine: the head was referred to in company advertising as the Double Rocker Shaft head.

-World War II
+First generation: FirePower 1951–1958

-Chrysler developed their first experimental hemi engine for the Republic P-47 Thunderbolt fighter aircraft.
-The XIV-2220 engine was an inverted V16 rated at 2500 hp.
+Chrysler developed its first experimental hemi engine for the Republic P-47 Thunderbolt fighter aircraft.
+The XIV-2220 was an inverted overhead-valve (OHV) V16 rated at 2500 hp.
 The P-47 was already in production with a Pratt & Whitney radial engine when the XIV-2220 flew successfully in trials in 1945 as a possible upgrade, but the war was winding down and it did not go into production.
 However, the exercise gave Chrysler engineers valuable research and development experience with two-valve hemi combustion chamber dynamics and parameters.

-In addition to the aircraft engine, Chrysler and Continental worked together to develop the air-cooled AV-1790-5B V12 Hemi engine used in the M47 Patton tank.
+In addition to the aircraft engine, Chrysler and Continental Motors Company worked together to develop the air-cooled AV-1790-5B V12 Hemi engine used in the M47 Patton tank.